Experience the magic of World Heritage-listed Kakadu National Park, a three-hour drive east of Darwin.

 - Cruise the wetlands past water lilies and waterfalls

 How to get there

 International flights arrive directly into Darwin from many global hubs.
-From the airport it's about a three hour drive by car to Kakadu National Park.
+From the airport it's about a three-hour drive to Kakadu National Park.
 Follow the Nature's Way route from Darwin for a longer adventure through the Top End.

-Top Things to do in Kakadu National Park
+Things to do and top attractions in Kakadu National Park

 See Aboriginal rock art

 Kakadu is home to Aboriginal rock art dating back 20,000 years, one of the longest historical records for any group of people in the world.
 The art sites at Ubirr, 39 kilometres (24 miles) from the Kakadu township of Jabiru, can be reached via an easy one-kilometre (0.6-mile) circular walking track.
 The galleries reveal some of the world's finest examples of traditional X-ray art.
 At Ubirr, take the moderately steep 250-metre (820-foot) climb to Nadab Lookout, which provides amazing views across the floodplains, especially at sunset.
 The rock art at Nourlangie is equally as impressive.
 Follow the 1.5-kilometre (0.9-mile) Nourlangie Rock Art Walk past an ancient Aboriginal shelter and outstanding art sites.
 The main site of Anbangbang Gallery reveals stories of Dreamtime ancestors including Namarrgon, the Lightning Man, who is believed to control the violent lightning storms that occur during the wet season.